Making the most of ISAs

 The main categories of ISA

 Despite their proliferation, all ISAs have a number of features in common.
-For example, they all enjoy tax privileges, a consequence of which is that the amount that you can invest in each type and in all ISAs are generally subject to annual limits.
+For example, they all enjoy tax privileges, a consequence of which is that the amounts that you can invest in each type and in all ISAs are generally subject to annual limits.
 ISAs may only be run by HM Revenue & Customs (HMRC) approved ISA managers.

 Planning point – make the most of ISAs – they are all free of UK income tax and capital gains tax.